comal main

 Comal

-An essential cooking tool in Mexican kitchens, a comal is a flat plate or griddle, typically made with cast iron and a rim around the edges.
+An essential cooking tool in Mexican kitchens, a comal is a flat plate or griddle, typically made of cast iron and a rim around the edges.
 They are usually round and found in many sizes, though there are some rectangular versions too.
-There are also comales made with aluminum, and in later years it has become quite popular to use the non-stick/teflon versions as they are more user friendly.
+There are also comales made of aluminum, and in later years it has become quite popular to use the non-stick / teflon versions as they are more user friendly.

 Here you can see the three different types of comales.
 In the back is a rectangular teflon, followed by an aluminum comal which is happily showing seasoning and aging signs, and up front is an old cast iron comal.
 Whichever comal you have, clean it lightly, with warm water, soap and a gentle sponge, so that if it is cast iron or aluminum it will slowly season, and if it is teflon it will not scratch.